-I was not engaged to, and did not, perform an audit, the objective of which would be the expression of an opinion on management's assertions.
+This agreed-upon procedures engagement was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants, and standards applicable to attestation engagements contained in Government Auditing Standards, issued by the United States Comptroller General.
+I was not engaged to and did not conduct an examination, the objective of which would be the expression of an opinion on management's assertions.
 Accordingly, I do not express such an opinion.
-Had I performed additional procedures, other matters might have come to my attention that would have been reported.
+Has I performed additional procedures, other matters might have come to my attention that would have been reported to you.